John Chapter 21

 5. And He said this, signifying by what kind of death he will glorify God.
 And having said this, He tells him: “Follow Me.”

-6. Having turned, Peter sees the disciple who Jesus ^loved following (who also reclined at the supper on His chest and said: “Lord, who is the man who betrays you?”)
+6. Having turned, Peter sees the disciple whom Jesus ^loved following (who also reclined at the supper on His chest and said: “Lord, who is the man betraying you?”)

 7. So having seen that man, Peter says to Jesus: “Lord, and what about this man?”